spierala/mini-rx-store/docs/docs/component-store.md

 ## Extensions
-You can use most of the [MiniRx extensions](ext-quick-start) with the Component Store.
+You can use most of the [MiniRx extensions](ext-quick-start) with the Local Store.

-Extensions with Component Store support:
+Extensions with Local Store support:

 - Immutable Extension: Enforce state immutability
 - Undo Extension: Undo dispatched actions
 - Logger Extension: console.log the current "setState" action and updated state

-It's possible to configure the Component Store extensions globally or individually for each Component Store instance.
+It's possible to configure the Local Store extensions globally or individually for each Local Store instance.

 ### Global setup